Hot Spinach Dip

 Hot Spinach Dip is a savory blend of spinach, cheeses, and seasonings that is baked and served warm and melty.
-It’s perfect for digging into with your favorite chips, crackers or bread.
-Make ahead and bake just before serving at your next party.
+It’s perfect for digging into with your favorite chips, crackers, or bread.

 hot spinach dip in a cast iron skillet